-

 6. iSpring Market

-iSpring Market is another fantastic alternative that can help digital trainers create and sell courses in the blink of an eye.
-You can simply upload the resources and build your online store in a matter of minutes.
+iSpring Market is another fantastic alternative that can help digital trainers create and sell courses quickly.
+You can upload the resources and build your online store in minutes.

-The platform and the features available are pretty much easy to get a grasp, both for the instructors and the learners.
-It is a fully functional LMS service that lets you assign user roles to not just moderate the sales processes but also track learner performance.
+The platform and its features are easy for both instructors and learners to grasp.
+It is a fully functional LMS service that lets you assign user roles to moderate sales processes and track learner performance.

 Who is it for?

-This platform best serves training centers, education businesses, and coaches who want to sell their courses quickly since the process is as easy as just uploading existing content to your site and the hosting and heavy-loading is taken care of by the platform.
+This platform best serves training centres, education businesses, and coaches who want to sell their courses quickly since the process is as easy as just uploading existing content to your site, and the platform takes care of the hosting and heavy loading.

 Course Creation

-The course creation process in iSpring Market is a cakewalk.
-With unlimited storage and bandwidth, you wouldn’t require a 3rd party hosting provider.
-It supports SCORM packages, MP4 & FLV videos, MP3 audio files, and other file types like PPT, PDFs, and DOCs.
+The course creation process in iSpring Market is a breeze.
+With unlimited storage and bandwidth, you won’t require a third-party hosting provider.
+It supports SCORM packages, MP4 and FLV videos, MP3 audio files, and others like PPT, PDFs, and DOCs.

-Whatever the content, you can just upload and organize them into folders and you’re good to go!
+Whatever the content, you can upload and organize them into folders, and you’re good to go!
 The completion settings of each learning path can also be adjusted for each chapter.

 The table below shows a quick comparison of the platforms we have reviewed: